Special characters

 The title of a special character must be unique across the entire special characters set.

-Below, you can see a demo based on the example shown above.
-Use the special characters icon in the editor toolbar and then select “Mathematical” in the select dropdown.
-You will see that the category now contains the additional greek letters added in the configuration above.
+and then select “Mathematical” from the dropdown.
+You will see that the category now contains the additional Greek letters introduced by the configuration above.Greek alphabet letters

 Greek alphabet letters are used as math and science symbols.

-- Letter name: Alpha, greek letter: α
+- Letter name: alpha, Greek letter: α

-- Letter name: Beta, greek letter: β
+- Letter name: beta, Greek letter: β

-- Letter name: Gamma, greek letter: γ
+- Letter name: gamma, Greek letter: γ

 The special characters feature exposes each category as a separate plugin.
 While the SpecialCharactersEssentials